 1. Decrease Image File Size

-A website must have images to catch the users’ attention and retain it.
-However, the load time gets affected when image files are too large.
+A website must have images to catch users’ attention and retain them.
+However, the load time is affected when image files are too large.
 So, what do you do?
 Of course, removing images is not an option; you must find the perfect size for your image.

-Compress the images to decrease the size and optimise other factors as well.
-You can use image optimisation tools like WP Smush to resize images without degrading the quality.
+Compress the images to decrease their size and optimise other factors as well.
+Image optimisation tools like WP Smush can resize images without degrading their quality.
 Just install and activate the plugin and let it work its way to spruce up your page speed.

 Other options for reducing image size are tinypng.com and imagecompressor.com.